grajnikanth/blockchain_Udacity_project_4/README.md

+# Secure Digital Assets on a Private Blockchain
-# Project #4.
-Build a Private Blockchain Notary Service
+## Build a Private Blockchain Notary Service

+This project was developed as part of the Udacity Blockchain Developer Nanodegree course.
+In this project we used private Blockchain developed in previous project to store Digital Assets on chain.
+Blockchains are ideal for storing Digital assets and the information about who owns that Digital Asset.
+Blockchain can handle the ownership of digital asset in the same way that it deals with the ownership of a transaction on a blockchain.
+The core idea here is around how a Digital Asset should be encoded and decoded once stored on a Blockchain.
+Encoding of the data is done to efficiently store and transmit data.
+In this project, I encoded the ASCII data information provided by the user to Hexadecimal string.
+This encoded data is stored on the Blockchain.
+When the this data is presented to the user it is decoded back to ASCII.

-This is Project 4, In this project, I built a Star Registry Service that allows users to claim ownership of their favorite star in the night sky.
-The code from Project 3 for the persistent private blockchain and API endpoints was used as the basis for this code.
+In this project, I built a Star Registry Service that allows users to claim ownership of their favorite star in the night sky.
+The code from my previous project - persistent private blockchain and API endpoints was used as the basis for this code.
 In addition, Hapi.js framework was used to create the API.
+The API is provided with endpoints to POST and GET information from the Blockchain.
+The user can send post requests to submit data to store on the Blockchain.
+The user can use GET requests to retrieve the information stored on the blockchain for this Digital asset.
+Functionalities to Validate a user

+## Components of the Project
+Below is a brief description of the various components of the Project which were implemented

+## Blockchain dataset that allow you to store a Star
+* The application will persist the data (using LevelDB).
+* The application will allow users to identify the Star data with the owner.

+## Mempool component
+* The mempool component will store temporal validation requests for 5 minutes (300 seconds).
+* The mempool component will store temporal valid requests for 30 minutes (1800 seconds).
+* The mempool component will manage the validation time window.

+## REST API that allows users to interact with the application.
+* The API will allow users to submit a validation request.
+* The API will allow users to validate the request.
+* The API will be able to encode and decode the star data.
+* The API will allow be able to submit the Star data.
+* The API will allow lookup of Stars by hash, wallet address, and height.

 ## Setup project for Review.